nlweb

 3.2.
 Enhanced business visibility through AI-readiness and agentic web integration

-For businesses, AEO (Answer Engine Optimization) is similar to what SEO (Search Engine Optimization) did for the early internet.
-With NLWeb, websites can provide structured, high-quality data that these agents can directly access, positioning NLWeb as a key enabler of AI-driven discoverability.
+For businesses, AEO (Answer Engine Optimization) is similar to what SEO (Search Engine Optimization) did for the early internet, and NLWeb makes this shift tangible.
+With NLWeb, websites can provide structured, high-quality data that AI agents can directly access, positioning NLWeb as a key enabler of AI-driven discoverability.

 As the internet evolves toward an agentic web — where AI assistants act as intermediaries between users and services — NLWeb allows websites to become active participants rather than passive data sources.
-Instead of being scraped for information, websites can proactively serve intelligent, context-aware responses tailored to user intent.
+Instead of being scraped for information, websites can proactively serve intelligent, context-aware responses tailored to user intent, and therefore compete on experience, not just content volume.

 3.3.
 Improved accuracy and relevance